SepehrMohammady/WeatherWell/README.md

 ## Support

-For support, email weatherwell.support@example.com or create an issue in this repository.
+For support, create an issue in this repository.

 ---